 8.7 Technical Vulnerability Management

 Agari subscribes to all vendor and independent security notification services to monitor potential external threats.
 Manual and automated vulnerability testing is performed during the development process.
-Nessus vulnerability scans run weekly on all exposed services and we perform Tinfoil Application security scans on both production and staging web applications at least once per week.
-No less than once a year, Agari engages with reputable third party security firms to conduct weekly network vulnerability and application vulnerability scans as well as annual authenticated penetration tests.
+Nessus vulnerability scans run weekly on all exposed service endpoints and we perform Tinfoil Application security scans on both production and staging web applications at least once per week.
+No less than once a year, Agari engages with reputable third party security firms to conduct an authenticated penetration test.
 Vulnerabilities are logged as defects, resolved or mitigated, and verified fixed.

 8.8 Hardening Controls and Build Management